-The Tulsa Achieves program is just one reason this school ranks among the best Oklahoma community colleges.
-Through the program, Tulsa County high school students may be able to attend Tulsa Community College for free.
-However, even those who have to pay tuition will find this college an affordable choice.
+The Tulsa Achieves program is just one reason that Tulsa Community College ranks among the best Oklahoma community colleges.
+Through the program, graduating seniors from Tulsa County high schools may be able to receive financial assistance of up to 100 percent of the cost of their tuition and mandatory fees.

 Northern Oklahoma College (Tonkawa)

 Originally founded in 1901, Northern Oklahoma College is one of the oldest institutions among the top community colleges in Oklahoma.
 From an initial enrollment of 217 students, NOC has grown into a comprehensive institution that educates close to 4,200 students each semester.

 This Tonkawa institution operates three campus locations in its service area, maintaining satellite campuses in Stillwater and Enid.
 A partnership and transfer agreement with Oklahoma State University makes it easy for students to start their education at NOC and then complete it at OSU.

 Students in many disciplines have the option to choose specialization options for their degree programs.
 Mathematics and physical science students can specialize in astronomy or chemistry and physics, for example, and agricultural sciences students can specialize in agricultural business and pre-veterinary science.

 Oklahoma City Community College (Oklahoma City)

 Serving more than 12,000 students each term, Oklahoma City Community College has a larger student body than all but one other public two-year school in the state and features a simplified admissions application.
 The institution offers night, weekend and online courses to fit the needs of students' different schedules.

 Recognized as a leader in technology education, OCCC offers degree programs in computer programming, computer networking support, information security, software development and more.
 Close to 20 certificate programs are available as well, in subjects such as unmanned aerial systems, emergency medical sciences and graphic design.